Widgit Symbols: A Teacher's Guide to VisualWidgit Symbols: A Teacher's Guide to Visual Communication Support - educational concept illustration

 Psychological research into information processing supports the use of symbols in education.
 Dual Coding Theory suggests that humans have separate channels for verbal and visual information (Paivio, 1971).
 Providing both a word and a symbol engages both channels and helps encode information into long-term memory.

 Cognitive Load Theory also provides a rationale for this approach.
-Pupils with SEND often find decoding text or processing long verbal instructions overwhelming for their working memory.
-Symbols act as a scaffold to reduce the mental effort required to understand a task (Sweller, 1988).
+Learners with SEND often find decoding text or processing long verbal instructions overwhelming for their

-A teacher in a Year 4 classroom observes a pupil with dyslexia struggling with a paragraph of instructions.
+A teacher in a Year 4 classroom observes a learner with dyslexia struggling with a paragraph of instructions.
 The teacher replaces the text with a symbol-supported checklist.
-The pupil begins the task within thirty seconds because the visual prompts reduced the cognitive demand (Hurtado et al., 2014).
+The learner begins the task within thirty seconds because the visual prompts reduced the cognitive demand (Hurtado et al., 2014).

 Implementing Widgit Symbols in Your School